What is mediation?

 Mediation usually takes 3-4 hours.
 It is important to ensure that you have set aside enough time for the mediation and make the necessary arrangements so that you are able to stay for the entire session.

 Can any party be forced to attend mediation?

 No, mediation is voluntary.
 If someone does not wish to attend mediation, it is not possible to compel him or her to attend.
-The exception to this is for civil matters referred specifically by the Magistrates' Court, which provides for compulsory mediation.

 Do I have to be in the same room as the other person?